dmikushin/chbox/README.md

 * fakeroot: https://github.com/mackyle/fakeroot
 * fakechroot: https://github.com/dex4er/fakechroot

+In fact ChBox mainly relies on the projects above, and only provides additional patches and scripting.

 The main caveat of root priviledges emulation is that it is based on interception of the actual GLIBC API.
 Therefore, the versions of GLIBC used by host and chroot-ed systems must be compatible, or even equal.
 This works best, if host and chrooted systems are the same Linux Distro,